St Mary the Virgin's Church, Fawley: Interior

 In the chancel is a moulded cornice, and its east bay is decorated with Ionic pilasters.
-Also in the chancel is panelling that was made for cannons, the home of the Dukes of Chandos.
-Also from Cannons are the communion rails, the pulpit and the reading desk.
+Also in the chancel is panelling that was made for Canons, near Edgware, Middlesex. the home of the Dukes of Chandos.
+Also from Canons are the communion rails, the pulpit and the reading desk.
 The marble font dates from 1884.

+On west wall of south transept is elaborate marble Monument with two recumbent alabaster figures, commemorating James Whitelocke and his wife Elizabeth, c.1632.
+In the nave is a cartouche dating from about 1718.
+On the inside of the tower arch are two painted texts dating from 1637.

-Stained glass in the nave and transepts is by Clayton and Bell, and by Heaton, Butler and Bayne.
-In the vestry is a memorial window designed by John Piper and Patrick Reyntiens, dated 1976.
+Stained glass in the nave and transepts is by Clayton and Bell and James Powell and Sons.
+The main east window in the chancel is in a classical style, designed by Heaton, Butler & Bayne in 1878.
+It depicts the Crucifixion framed by classical patterns in yellow and gold.
 Elsewhere is armorial glass that was formerly in the earlier house on the site now occupied by Phyllis Court in Henley-on-Thames.

-In the south transept is a monument dating from the early 17th century, and in the nave is a cartouche dating from about 1718.
-On the inside of the tower arch are two painted texts dating from 1637.
+In the vestry is a memorial window to Anthony Hartley designed by John Piper and manufactured by Patrick Reyntiens.
+Installed in 1976, the narrow single lancet depicts Piper's familiar Tree of Life motif as a verdant vine abundant with fruit, flowers and leaves.
+Piper was a longtime resident of Fawley Bottom and a parishioner of St Mary's.
+He is buried in the churchyard.

 The single-manual organ was built in 1917 by the Positive Organ Company.

 External features

 Associated with the church and close to it are two mausolea.
-The Freeman Mausoleum is dated 1750 and was designed by James Freeman of Fawley Court as a family tomb.
+The Freeman Mausoleum is dated 1750 and was designed by John (Cooke) Freeman (d.
+1752), of Fawley Court as a family tomb.
 It consists of an octagonal base on a plinth, with a rusticated drum surmounted by a dome.
 There is an inscription on the south face of the base, and an entrance with an iron gate on the north face.
 In the drum are two small oval windows.
 The design of the mausoleum is based on that of Cecilia Metella on the Appian Way near Rome.
 It has been designated as a Grade II* listed building.
 The Mackenzie Mausoleum is dated 1862 and was built for the Mackenzie of Fawley Court.
 It is constructed in Aberdeen granite, is square in plan, and has a shallow stepped pyramidal roof.
 On the north side is the entrance with a frieze bearing an inscription.
 Around the entrance are pilasters carrying a pediment, with a carved hourglass in the tympanum.
 The mausoleum is listed at Grade II.